Oleksiy Chernyshov

+Oleksiy Chernyshov (Олексій Михайлович Чернишов; born 4 September 1977) is a Ukrainian politician and entrepreneur who most recently served as the Deputy Prime Minister of Ukraine — Minister for National Unity of Ukraine from December 2024 to July 2025.
+In July 2025, his ministry was merged with the Ministry of Social Policy of Ukraine.

-Oleksiy Chernyshov (Олексій Михайлович Чернишов; born 4 September 1977, Kharkiv, Ukrainian SSR, Soviet Union) is a Ukrainian statesman and politician, businessman and investor.
-He has been CEO at “Naftogaz of Ukraine” NJSC since November 2022, was Minister for Communities and Territories Development in 2020-2022, and Kyiv Region Governor in 2019-2020.
+Chernyshov was CEO of the Naftogaz Group in 2022–2024, Minister for Communities and Territories Development in 2020–2022, and Kyiv Region Governor in 2019–2020.

-Since the beginning of his political career, he carried out one of the most successful reforms in Ukraine — the decentralization reform, as well as the reform of state regulation in construction.

-He has more than 20 years of business experience in the private sector of the economy in Ukraine and abroad.
-During this period, he was engaged in finance, investment management, investment banking, and worked in real estate and IT.
+He coordinated the decentralization reform, recognized by the European Union as one of the most successful reforms in Ukraine, as well as the reform of state regulation in construction.
+He also revived the corporate governance reform within the Naftogaz Group.
+He has over 20 years of experience in the private sector in Ukraine and abroad, specializing in finance, investments, investment banking, real estate, and IT.

 Early life and education

-Oleksiy Chernyshov was born and grew up in Kharkiv.
-He graduated from Kharkiv University of Humanities “People’s Ukrainian Academy” in 1999 with a degree in economics, and from Yaroslav Mudryi National Law University with a degree in law in 2002.
+He was born in Kharkiv, where he spent his childhood, school years, and obtained his higher education.

+1994–1999: Studied at Kharkiv Humanities University "People’s Ukrainian Academy", specializing in "Enterprise Economics."

+1996–2002: Studied at Yaroslav Mudryi National Law University, specializing in "Law."

+1999: Completed a professional course based on the standards of the Project Management Institute (PMI) as part of the "Project Management" program at Westinghouse, Pennsylvania, USA.

 Business activity

-In 1998 he continued his career in the IT industry at Telesens, which developed system software for the telecommunication business as a subsidiary of German Telesens AG (Cologne, Germany).
-In 2002, he and his partners acquired the Ukrainian part of the group, which became an independent company.
+In 1998, he began his career at Westinghouse Electric Company (USA) as a project manager.
+He continued his career at Telesens, a subsidiary of Telesens AG (Germany).
+In 2002, together with partners, he acquired the Ukrainian part of the group, which became an independent company.

-In the early 2000s, Chernyshov's interest in commercial real estate and development led to the implementation of several successful projects in Kharkiv, after which cooperation with AVEC Concern began.
-In 2004 Chernyshov – Vice President of the Development, since November 2005 – President of Concern and AVEC Group.
-From 2008 to 2013 – Chairman of the Supervisory Board of the Concern and the AVEC Group.
-Chernyshov forms a portfolio of new commercial real estate projects with a total area of 350,000 m².
-The businessman attracts significant foreign partners working in FDI (foreign direct investments) in commercial real estate development, including UNIQA Real Estate AG, New Century Holdings (NCH), ECE and others.
+In the early 2000s, he also started working in development.
+From 2005 to 2007, he served as the president of the AVEC Group of Companies and, until 2013, as chairman of the supervisory board.
+He developed a portfolio of commercial real estate projects with a total area of 350,000 m2 and attracted major international players in the fields of direct investment and commercial real estate development, including UNIQA Real Estate AG, New Century Holdings (NCH), ECE, and others.